 This little museum packs a lot of information in a small space.
 Explore the area at the time of Cheddar Man and learn about the migration of early humans out of Africa.

-With findings from excavations, they create a picture of what life was like for early humans.
+Findings from excavations create a picture of what life was like for early humans.
 Moving from room to room, you learn how humans have evolved through the centuries and millenniums.

 Dreamhunters at Cox’s Cave